 Following is the happy path workflow for a Swarm review.
-For more permutations and variations, see the Helix Swarm Guide.
+For more information, see the Helix Swarm Guide.

 - 1. Make local changes to files: Swarm reviews can follow either a pre-commit or post-commit workflow.
-In both models, the author would make some local content changes to one or more files and then get those content changes into Perforce. - Request a review: For pre-commit code reviews, the Swarm solution uses Helix server shelving technology to get the content to Helix server.
+In both models, the author would make some local content changes to one or more files and then get those content changes into Perforce. - 2.
+Request a review: For pre-commit code reviews, the Swarm solution uses Helix server shelving technology to get the content to Helix server.
 For post-commit code reviews, content committed to Helix server is added to a review.
 In both cases, a Swarm review is created with an ID, a description, a set of files, and other metadata, including the author, reviewers, and comments made on the review. - 3.
 Provide review feedback: Reviewers can comment on files or individual lines in files using Swarm.
 They can also add follow-up tasks that the author should address before the review can be closed. - 4.
-Request revisions: If the reviewers find that the review needs more work, which is often the case, they can change the state of a review to Needs Revision, thereby notifying the author that the review is back in their court. - 5.
-Request further review: Authors can request another round of review of their review content changes and update any of the tasks they were asked to complete, thereby notifying the reviewers that they are ready for more feedback. - 6.
+Request revisions: If the reviewers find that the review needs more work, they can change the state of a review to Needs Revision, which notifies the author. - Request further review: Authors can request a review of the revision and update any of the tasks they were asked to complete, thereby notifying the reviewers that they are ready for more feedback. - 6.
 Approve or reject review: Reviewers can approve or reject a review using Swarm.
-When they approve or reject a review, the review is considered closed. - 7.
-Commit the review: For pre-commit reviews, authors can commit reviews either using Swarm or their Helix server clients, such as P4V or P4VS.
-For the latter scenario, committing a pre-commit code review is synonymous with submitting the changelist associated with the review.
+When they approve or reject a review, the review is considered closed.

+- 7. Commit the review: For pre-commit reviews, authors can commit reviews using either: - Swarm - their Helix server clients, such as P4V or P4VS.
+In this case, committing a pre-commit code review is synonymous with submitting the changelist associated with the review.